ngeltman/exbuvasa/README.md

 ~~~
 jqinputselector has to be an input of type text or textarea

-As yhe user types an expression, exbuvasa sets the following attributes on the element (ie #expression)
+As the user types an expression, exbuvasa sets the following attributes on the element (ie #expression)
 ~~~
 exbuvasa-ok
 exbuvasa-result